mj-xmr/SolOptXMR/docs/automation.md

 The machine should halt and after a few seconds, by pressing the power button, you may test if it wakes up properly and reacts to further commands.
 If not, you will be forced to issue the `poweroff` command rather than the `suspend` command.
 This means, that the given rig may be only powered on, rather than woken up, so you may as well skip the further setup steps for this given machine.
-You will however have to
+You will however have to alter the given rig's configuration to be able to be switchable with the poweroff command via the `computers.json` (TODO: Document there)

 or

 ssh -n $HOST "systemctl suspend"